mdn/translated-content/files/ja/web/api/mediadevices/index.md

 .catch(function(error) {
   if (error.name === 'ConstraintNotSatisfiedError') {
     errorMsg('The resolution ' + constraints.video.width.exact + 'x' +
-        constraints.video.width.exact + ' px is not supported by your device.');
+        constraints.video.height.exact + ' px is not supported by your device.');
   } else if (error.name === 'PermissionDeniedError') {
     errorMsg('Permissions have not been granted to use your camera and ' + 'microphone, you need to allow the page access to your devices in ' +